What Does Collision Insurance Cover?

 Can All Drivers Get Collision Coverage?

 Some customers with a history of at-fault crashes may only be able to buy collision insurance with a high deductible or may not qualify for this coverage at all.
+Talk to your auto insurance broker to find out more about collision coverage and if you qualify for it.

 Do I Need Collision Insurance?